SoftUni-Internal/interactive-content/EN/02-Text-Processing/06-Summary.md

 - StringBuilder efficiently builds and modifies strings

 ## In the next lesson, you will learn:

-- What are Regular Expressions?
+- What Regular Expressions are

 - RegEx Syntax

 - Quantifiers and Grouping

 - Lookahead and Lookbehind

 - Backreferences

 - Regex in Java

 [/slide]